GymFit-Project/GymFit/README.md

 Product Spec Design - GymFit

-1. Required Features
+**1. Required Features**

 The following required functionality is completed:

-Users are able to select a workout plan that’s given by the application.
+[X] Users are able to select a workout plan that’s given by the application.

-Users able to see step by step procedures for all the different types of workouts/exercises.
+[X] Users able to see step by step procedures for all the different types of workouts/exercises.

-Users be able to pick the body parts they want to exercise and have the related exercises to that muscle group.
+[X] Users be able to pick the body parts they want to exercise and have the related exercises to that muscle group.

 The following optional features are implemented:

-Have a step by step gif of the exercise.
+[X] Have a step by step gif of the exercise.

-Able to build their own personal workout plan
+[X] Able to build their own personal workout plan

-Keep a streak whenever the users use the application.
+[X] Keep a streak whenever the users use the application.

-2. Screen Archetypes
+**2. Screen Archetypes**
 The following screens are required to implement the desired functionality.

 Workout Plan Selection Screen